-Quick brief, 8 April 2023: Indian government threatens to shut down two hotels after attacks on tourists
+Quick Brief, 8 April 2023: Indian government threatens to shut down two hotels after attacks on tourists

 18 April, 2023 Hotel Attacks